designstem/projects/frequency/index.md

 * They can make it with a 3D shape, which is more complex.

 It is also possible to manipulate visuals using a strobe light or use any other device other than a turntable to rotate the artwork.
-The teacher can decide how complex the pathway should be to take, depending on the planned curriculum,
+The teacher can decide how complex the pathway should be to take, depending on the planned curriculum.

 </f-notes>